sparkiq-git/v0-quote-builder/ITINERARY-WORKFLOW-SUMMARY.md

 ## Application Integration Points

-### 1. Quote Status Change Notification
+### 1. Invoice Created Notification

-When a quote status changes to "accepted", you should:
+When an invoice is created, the trigger automatically creates a draft itinerary.
+You should:
 - Show a notification that a draft itinerary was created
 - Optionally redirect user to the itinerary page
 - Display itinerary status badge as "draft"